-There are nearly 1 million recreational boats registered in Florida.
-Most of these are trailer boats transported to the water behind the family car and launched into the water via public boat launching ramps.
+Nearly one million recreational boats are registered in Florida.
+Most are trailer boats transported to the water behind the family car and launched into the water using public boat launch ramps.
 Numerous additional trailer boats from other states are brought to Florida by visiting vacationers.

-There are more than 200 government agencies (including cities and counties) and 250 private businesses that provide over 1,700 boat launching ramps for the public to access Florida waterways.
-The state needed a one-stop shop where Florida residents and visitors could identify and learn about all of the boat launching opportunities available statewide.
-With help from a United States Fish and Wildlife Service grant, the Florida Fish and Wildlife Conservation Commission undertook a major initiative to produce a descriptive inventory of the 1,700-plus public boat launching facilities in Florida.
+More than 200 government agencies (including cities and counties) and 250 private businesses provide over 1,700 boat launch ramps for public access to the Florida waterways.
+The state needed a one-stop-location where Florida residents and visitors could identify and learn about all of the launch opportunities available statewide.
+With help from a United States Fish and Wildlife Service grant, the Florida Fish and Wildlife Conservation Commission undertook a major initiative to produce a descriptive inventory of the 1,700-plus public boat launch facilities in Florida.

-As the condition and operation of boat launch ramps can change rather quickly, staff of the Florida Fish and Wildlife Conservation Commission and collaborating agencies continuously update the database.
-Accurate information is critical both for the states’ planning of enhanced public access and for dissemination to the public to help expand their recreational opportunities.
-The next challenge was developing the appropriate method to serve this wealth of dynamic information to the public.
+As the condition and operation of boat launch ramps can change rather quickly, Florida Fish and Wildlife Conservation Commission staff and collaborating agencies are challenged to continuously update their database.
+Accurate information is critical for the states to plan enhanced public access — and for dissemination to the public to help expand their recreational opportunities.
+An additional challenge was to develop the appropriate method to make this wealth of dynamic information available to the public.

 A website allowing public query and display of the database was the obvious choice.
-However, the website definitely had to include mapping capability to show locations of the ramps in relation to roads, waterways, towns, parks and other amenities.
-Also, boaters and fishermen love to view aerial photography when scouting for new places to boat and fish.
+However, the website definitely had to include mapping capability to show the locations of the ramps in relation to roads, waterways, towns, parks and other amenities.
+Also, boaters and people fishing love to view aerial photography when scouting for new boating and fishing sites.
 While FWC has its own web GIS development capabilities, it was decided that integrating Google Maps Platform within an interactive web database application would be more efficient for this project.
-Google Maps Platform is also quite commonly used on all sorts of websites, therefore the look and feel are already familiar to many users.
+Google Maps Platform is also quite commonly used on all sorts of websites, providing many users with its familiar look and feel.

-The Florida Public Boat Ramp Finder is a well-integrated approach to using Google Maps Platform within an overarching application.
-A companion web database application is used by staff of FWC and collaborating agencies to verify, update and correct information displayed through the Florida Public Boat Ramp Finder.
+The Florida Public Boat Ramp Finder provides a well-integrated approach, using Google Maps Platform within an overarching application.
+A companion web database application is used by FWC staff and collaborating agencies to verify, update and correct information displayed through the Florida Public Boat Ramp Finder.
 This secure web application also relies upon Google Maps Platform.

-Accurate reporting of boat ramp location is easily verified with Google Maps Platform.
-High-resolution aerial photography even allows staff to verify the number of parking spaces, existence of restrooms, or other features associated with boat ramps.
+Accurate reporting of boat ramp locations is easily verified with Google Maps Platform.
+High-resolution aerial photography even allows staff to verify the number of parking spaces, restroom locations and other features associated with boat ramps.
 Maintaining and serving accurate data is of critical importance to the FWC.
-The use of accurate street maps and recent aerial photography, as provided through Google Maps Platform, facilitates preliminary data verification from the office without the need to immediately visit sites in person.
+The use of accurate street maps and recent aerial photography as provided through the Google Maps Platform facilitates preliminary data verification from the office — without the need to immediately visit sites in person.

-The FWC is continuing to educate the public about the site and is pleased with the attention it is getting without doing any paid advertising.
-The site gets the most visits on summer holiday weekends but also gets a good amount of traffic all summer long.
-Mobile use is also increasing dramatically, with two-thirds of all visitors to the site visiting from mobile devices.
+The FWC continues work to educate the public about the site and is pleased with the attention it is getting without purchasing any paid advertising.
+The site gets the greatest number of visits on summer holiday weekends, but also receives a good amount of traffic all summer long.
+Mobile use is also increasing dramatically, with two-thirds of all visitors to the site visiting from their devices.